Reporting standards in general

 Definitions and ratios

-The key ratios have been calculated in accordance with ‘Recommendations and Financial Ratios 2015’ issued by the Danish Finance Society.
-Definitions are shown on page 73.
+The key ratios have been calculated in accordance with generally accepted financial ratios applied by financial analysts.
+Definitions are shown on page 70 in the annual report for 2017.

 Notes to the parent company financial statements